discordjs/guide/guide/creating-your-bot/command-handling.md

 :::
 ::::

-Go ahead and do the same for `commands/server.js` and `commands/user.js`.
+You can go ahead and do the same for the rest of your commands.

 ::: tip
-[`module.exports`](https://nodejs.org/api/modules.html#modules_module_exports) is how you export data in Node.js so that you can [`require()`](https://nodejs.org/api/modules.html#modules_require_id) (import) it in other files.
+[`module.exports`](https://nodejs.org/api/modules.html#modules_module_exports) is how you export data in Node.js so that you can [`require()`](https://nodejs.org/api/modules.html#modules_require_id) it in other files.

 If you need to access your client instance from inside a command file, you can access it via `interaction.client`.
 If you need to access external files, packages, etc., you should `require()` them at the top of the file.
 :::

 Now that each command is in its own file, you can implement the command handler for your deployment script.
-(Notice that we got rid of the `SlashCommandBuilder` import here, because it's no longer needed in the deployment script anymore)
+(Notice that we got rid of the `SlashCommandBuilder` import here, because it's not needed in the deployment script anymore)

 :::: code-group
 ::: code-group-item deploy-commands.js